kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 - Let $$h$$ represent the vertical distance between the vehicle CG and the ground [m]

-These values can also be presented in their non-dimensionalized form: weight distribution, cross weight and static stability factor.
+These values can be presented in their non-dimensionalized form: weight distribution, cross weight and static stability factor.
 The following variables are used to describe these values.

 - Let $$\textrm{SSF}$$ represent the static stability of the vehicle [-]
   - Where $$\textrm{SSF} = \frac{T_{avg}}{2h}$$

-We will also make reference to the physical geometry of the vehicle, specifically its track width and roof height.
+We also make reference to the physical geometry of the vehicle, specifically its track width and roof height.

 - Let $$T_{avg}$$ represent the average track width of the front and rear axles [m]
 - Let $$H$$ represent the maximum vertical distance between the roof and the ground [m]